SoenkeD/sc-java-templates/readme.md

 ```
 7. Generate the state machine by running `make sc`
 8. Execute your first running state machine with `make exec`
+9. Implement at least the Print action in `src/controller/myctl/actions/Print.java`